dcurtis/markdown-mark/README.md

 # License

-See the included file LICENSE.
+The Markdown Mark has been dedicated to the public domain.
+See the included file [LICENSE](LICENSE).